Pence says reopening economy critical to ensure 'cure isn't worse than the disease'

 Full Pence: 'Remarkable to think about the progress' made against COVID-19April 19, 202017:22

-One day after that announcement, which notes the guidelines are “implementable on [a] statewide or county-by-county basis at [the] governors’ discretion,” the president tweeted a series of messages calling to “liberate” three states where Democratic governors have faced some protests for implementing social-distancing guidelines similar to those the administration suggested last month.
+One day after the announcement, which noted that the guidelines are "implementable on [a] statewide or county-by-county basis at [the] governors' discretion," the president tweeted a series of messages calling to "liberate" three states where Democratic governors have faced some protests for implementing social distancing guidelines similar to those the administration suggested last month.

-Pence’s comments about the president’s concern about the “cure” not being “worse than the disease” came in response to a question about those tweets from Trump.
+Pence's comments about the president's concern about the "cure" not being "worse than the disease" came in response to a question about the tweets from Trump.

-A new NBC News / Wall Street Journal poll conducted just before the announcement of that new pathway shows that 58 percent of registered voters are more concerned that America will “move too quickly in loosening restrictions” and cost more lives than they are about the country taking too long to loosen the restrictions and cost more American jobs thanks to that delay.
+A new NBC News/Wall Street Journal poll conducted just before the announcement of the guidelines shows that 58 percent of registered voters are more concerned that America will "move too quickly in loosening restrictions" and cost more lives than they are about the country's taking too long to loosen the restrictions and cost more American jobs.

-One key portion of the guidelines’ “gating criteria,” which tells states only to move forward to the first phase of reopening, is a strong testing system that can keep tabs on the virus’ spread.
-Pence announced Sunday that the White House believes that there are enough tests available for any state to move into that first phase, although states would have to meet other portions of the “gating criteria” in tandem with testing capacity.
+A key part of the guidelines' "gating criteria," which tells states only to move forward to the first phase of reopening, is a strong testing system that can keep tabs on the virus' spread.
+Pence announced Sunday that the White House believes that there are enough tests available for any state to move into the first phase, although states would have to meet other parts of the gating criteria in tandem with testing capacity.

 "Testing has been a focus of ours, as well, from the very beginning.
 It's the reason why the president, early on, brought in the vast array of commercial labs that took us from 80,000 tests one month ago to now 4 million tests as of yesterday," he said.

-Pence added that while America can test about 150,000 people per day, daily testing capacity would double “overnight” if states would activate all labs in the state that can handle tests.
+Pence added that while America can test about 150,000 people per day, daily testing capacity would double "overnight" if states would activate all of their labs that can handle tests.

 But governors from both parties have balked at the suggestion that the problems with testing capacity stop with them.

-Asked whether their states have the testing capacity that they need to move toward reopening, Ohio Republican Gov. Mike DeWine and Michigan Democratic Gov. Gretchen Whitmer both said that shortages of vital supplies needed for test kits are frustrating their efforts to ramp up testing.
+Asked whether their states have the testing capacity they need to move toward reopening, Ohio Gov. Mike DeWine, a Republican, and Michigan Gov. Gretchen Whitmer, a Democrat, both said shortages of vital supplies needed for test kits are frustrating their efforts to ramp up testing.

-DeWine made a plea to the Food and Drug Administration to “prioritize” companies that use a different method to create the “reagent” solution needed in test kits, given shortages of certain vital materials.
-He argued that “I could probably double or triple Ohio virtually overnight” if that new method was approved.
+DeWine made a plea to the Food and Drug Administration to "prioritize" companies that use a different method to create the "reagent" solution needed in test kits, given shortages of certain vital materials.
+He argued that "I could probably double or triple Ohio virtually overnight" if the new method were approved.

-And Whitmer called on the federal government to use its power to compel American business to ramp up production to augment those shortages.
+And Whitmer called on the federal government to use its power to compel American businesses to ramp up production to address those shortages.

-Asked about the protests against social-distancing guidelines in Michigan, Whitmer said that she doesn’t regret enacting those restrictions because Michigan is facing a “disproportionate problem”compared to other states.
+Asked about the protests against social distancing guidelines in Michigan, Whitmer said she doesn't regret enacting restrictions because Michigan is facing a "disproportionate problem" compared to other states.

 "But the fact of the matter is: We have to be really smart about how we proceed."